-NOTICE OF PROPOSED CHANGES AND REQUEST FOR COMMENT
+NOTICE OF PROPOSED FEE CHANGE AND REQUEST FOR COMMENT

-Nasdaq CXC Limited (Nasdaq Canada) has announced plans to implement the changes described below in Q2, 2020 subject to regulatory approval.
+Nasdaq CXC Limited (Nasdaq Canada) has announced plans to implement the Fee Change described below on November 1, 2018 subject to regulatory approval.
 Nasdaq Canada is publishing this Notice of Proposed Changes in accordance with the requirements set out in the Process for the Review and Approval of Rules and the Information Contained in Form 21-101F1 and the Exhibits Thereto (Exchange Protocol).
 Pursuant to the Exchange Protocol, market participants are invited to provide the Commission with comment on the proposed changes.

 Market Regulation BranchOntario Securities Commission20 Queen Street West, 22nd FloorToronto, ON M5H 3S8Fax 416 595 8940Email: email@example.com

 Matt ThompsonChief Compliance OfficerNasdaq CXC Limited25 York St., Suite 900Toronto, ON M5J 2V5Email: firstname.lastname@example.org

 Comments received will be made public on the OSC website.
 Upon completion of the Review by OSC staff, and in the absence of any regulatory concerns, a notice will be published to confirm the completion of Commission staff's review and to outline the intended implementation date of the changes.